iyisakuma/NPB-GO/README.md

 ## Project structure

 Each directory is independent and contains its own implemented version of the kernels
+- `NPB-CHANNEL/` — Contains the parallel version of the NAS Parallel Benchmarks.
+    - `bin/` — Folder where compiled executables are stored.
+    - `common/` — Common utilities used by the benchmarks (random number generators, timers, result printing, etc.).
+    - `EP/` — EP (Embarrassingly Parallel) benchmark.
+    - Other kernels will be added progressively (`IS/`, `MG/`, etc.).

 - `NPB-SER/` — Contains the sequential version of the NAS Parallel Benchmarks.
+    - `bin/` — Folder where compiled executables are stored.
     - `common/` — Common utilities used by the benchmarks (random number generators, timers, result printing, etc.).
     - `EP/` — EP (Embarrassingly Parallel) benchmark.
     - Other kernels will be added progressively (`IS/`, `MG/`, etc.).
-- `bin/` — Folder where compiled executables are stored.

 ## Software requirements

 - Go **1.24.2** or higher, built for `linux/amd64`.

 ## How to build

-The project provides a `Makefile` to simplify the build process.
+The project includes a Makefile to streamline the build process.
+Simply choose the desired NPB version and follow the instructions above.

 ### Building a specific benchmark